ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ## Chaos Engineering and Traditional Testing

 With traditional testing, you are only testing assumptions and not generating new knowledge about the system.
-You are testing the code correctness and how fuctions and methods work in your application.
+You are testing the code correctness and how functions and methods work in your application.
-Chaos Engineering on the other hand will also explore the many different and upredictable scenarios that could happen to your systems.
+Chaos Engineering on the other hand will also explore the many different and unpredictable scenarios that could happen to your systems.

 In this way you will be able to find new weaknesses before the actual event will take place and make sure future outages will not happen.